Ángel Di María: Early life

-Di María was born on 14 February 1988 in Rosario, Santa Fe, as one of three children of Miguel di María and Diana Hernandez, and grew up in Perdriel.
-As an infant, he was unusually active, and on recommendation of a doctor was signed up for football at age three.
+Di María was born on 14 February 1988 in Rosario, as one of three children of Miguel di María and Diana Hernandez, and grew up in Perdriel.
+As an infant, he was unusually active, and on the recommendation of a doctor was signed up for football at age three.
 He also helped his parents with their work at a local coal yard along with his two sisters, Vanesa and Evelyn.
 Due to the low income his family earned, purchasing football boots and keeping up with Di María's hobby was difficult for his parents.
 He considers himself to be a "family man" and has used a significant amount of his salary to "give back" to his family.
 After being transferred to Benfica, he asked his father not to work any more and purchased a house for his parents and sisters.

 Club career

 Rosario Central

 At age four, Di María joined Rosario Central.
 As he had already committed to playing for his local club, Torito, 35 footballs were given in compensation.

 Di María made his professional debut on 14 December 2005 in Rosario's final fixture of the Apertura, a 2–2 draw away to Independiente, by replacing Emiliano Vecchio.
 He scored for the first time on 24 November 2006 in the following season's Apertura in a 4–2 win at home over Quilmes, a minute after replacing Leonardo Borzani at half-time.
 After playing at the 2007 FIFA U-20 World Cup in Canada, Boca Juniors made a bid of US$6.5 million for him.
 He was also approached by English club Arsenal, a move that fell through due to the United Kingdom's strict rules on issuing work permits to players from outside the European Union.